My Talks

 Topology and Art

 This talk can be adjusted to different levels from middle-school to graduate school.
-I gave this talk at the program for Women and Mathematics in Princeton 2008.
+I gave this talk at the program for Women and Mathematics in Princeton 2008, at MIT Splash 2011 and MIT IAP 2012.

 Abstract